-Determination of Design of Funding Mechanism: Performance-Based Research Fund
+Determination of Design of Funding Mechanism for 2025: Performance-Based Research Fund

-I am writing to advise you of a new Determination of the Design of Funding Mechanism: Performance-Based Research Fund, issued under section 419 of the Education and Training Act 2020 (the Act).
-The determination is set out in the appendix to this letter.
+I am writing to advise you of a determination of the design of a funding mechanism under section 419 of the Education and Training Act 2020 (the Act), for the Performance-Based Research Fund (PBRF).
+The determination is set out in the appendix to this letter and applies from 1 January 2025.